Sergio Lopez

 I grew up in a small town in Mexico and moved to the U.S. in 2018.
 I never imagined facing this sudden change and unpredictability in my life.
 However, I made a million adjustments to adapt to a new country.
 I learned a new language, a new culture, and a different system.

 I didn’t do it alone though.
 I guide myself by Stoic and Kaizen philosophy.
-The wisdom that my parents, mentors, and people who believed in me gifted to me helped me get this far.
-I’m grateful to them for their trust in me, and made it my purpose to leave the world better than how I found it because of them.
+The wisdom gifted to me by my parents, mentors, and those who believed in me helped me get this far.
+I’m grateful to them for their trust in me, and I’ve made it my purpose to leave the world better than how I found it because of them.

 Right now, learning is my top priority, but I also want to bring value to the team wherever I can.
 I’m not afraid of hard work, and I’m here to put in the time, take initiative, and grow into someone others can count on.
 I want to learn from those around me, add to the team in any way possible, and help build something we can all be proud of.

-I am committed to be great at mobile app development and become an expert in building secure and scalable applications.
-I have dedicated my time outside of work and school into learning through project creation and understanding the basics of networking and cybersecurity.
+I am committed to becoming great at mobile app development and an expert in building secure and scalable applications.
+I have dedicated my time outside of work and school to learning through project creation and understanding the basics of networking and cybersecurity.

-I’m aware of the major shifts happening in this industry specially with AI and how competitive opportunities are.
+I’m aware of the major shifts happening in this industry, especially with AI, and how competitive opportunities are.
 However, I didn’t sign up for this career because I thought it was going to be easy.
 I will do anything to not let down those who are rooting for me.

-+find myself amazed the ways AI can help you have a second brain to discuss and optimize.
+I find myself amazed by the ways AI can help you have a second brain to discuss and optimize.

-I may have not done much of this type of work, but I am curious and I want to learn.
+I may not have done much of this type of work, but I am curious and I want to learn.
 Above all, I want the team to win and will do my best to make that happen.
-I never thought of myself as someone with natural talent, but I am someone who makes up for this with hard work and dedication.
+I never thought of myself as someone with natural talent, but I am someone who makes up for it with hard work and dedication.

-I may have not done much of this type of work, but I am curious and I want to learn.
+I may not have done much of this type of work, but I am curious and I want to learn.
 Above all, I want the team to win and will do my best to make that happen.
-I never thought of myself as someone with natural talent, but I am someone who makes up for this with hard work and dedication.
+I never thought of myself as someone with natural talent, but I am someone who makes up for it with hard work and dedication.

 My biggest takeaways